vemonet/setup-spark/README.md

 - run: spark-submit --version
 ```

-# Available versions of Spark
+# Available versions of Apache Spark

 `setup-spark` has only been tested for Apache Spark version `3.0.1` and for Python applications.